 Early Years Foundation Stage

-The Early Years Foundation Stage (EYFS) is the statutory framework published in 2017 to be updated in 2020.
+The Early Years Foundation Stage (EYFS) is the statutory framework published in 2017 to be updated in 2021.
 It sets the standards for the development, learning and care of children from birth to five.
 We follow this in Reception rather than the National Curriculum.
-The new EYFS was updated two years ago and it reflects the ever changing society our children live in and the high expectations we have for our children.
+The new EYFS was updated three years ago and it reflects the ever changing society our children live in and the high expectations we have for our children.
 This has now followed on in the new National Curriculum throughout the rest of the school.

 The EYFS Profile is a document that summarises and describes children’s attainment at the end of the EYFS, and is based on on-going observation and assessment by the class teacher in currently three prime areas, four specific areas of learning and three learning characteristics.

 - Communication and language (listening and attention, understanding, speaking)